Heuston station: Heuston Luas stop

 Heuston is an interchange with Dublin's Luas light rail tram system.
 Opened in 2004, Heuston Luas stop is located in front of the station building; the tram tracks run perpendicular to the main line tracks.
 To the north of the stop, trams cross the River Liffey on the Seán Heuston Bridge, which was refurbished as part of the Luas construction.
 To the south, trams travel up Steeven's Lane, which is closed to road vehicles other than those accessing St. Patrick's University Hospital.

 Heuston has three platforms.
 There are two outer edge platforms and two sides of an island platform.
 The two platforms nearest the station serve the same section of track, used for northbound trams travelling towards Connolly or The Point.
 The platform nearest St. John's Road West is for southbound trams travelling towards Tallaght and Saggart.
 The eastern side of the island is a terminus platform, used only in certain peak times, when extra services are run in the city centre section.

 In culture

-Exterior shots of the station appeared in 1978 heist film The First Great Train Robbery purporting to be London Bridge railway station.
+Exterior shots of the station appeared in the 1978 heist film The First Great Train Robbery purporting to be London Bridge railway station.
 The station was altered to represent the Victorian era including the erection of offices, signs, posters and horse-drawn transport.